 - If you have little kids, you can pick out outfits for them as well.
 In fact, have them help you.
 It’s a good learning experience for them and gets in some bonding time.

 I do any and all of the following things as needed.

 - Cut my hair

-I am definitely not a morning person, so getting up and not having to put any thought into what I’m wearing or eating that day is a beautiful thing.
-Honestly, the less thinking I have to do in the morning, the better.
+I am definitely not a morning person, so the less thinking I have to do in the morning, the better.

-Prepping makes me feel so much less stressed during the week.
+Prepping allows me to feel less stressed during the week.
 I have more time to do other things – things I actually enjoy.
 Like searching for my next binge worthy show on Netflix.

 What do you think?
 Can you fit any of this into your schedule?
 Can you relate to the picture I painted for you at the beginning of this post?
 Can you think of anything else I can add?
 Give me some feedback in the comments below.

 Sleeping in on Saturday!